 Talking simply and openly about a birthmark with kids makes them more likely to

 accept it as just another part of themselves — like their height or eye color.

-Of course, it's still natural for kids to want to do whatever they can to minimize
+Of course, it's still natural if kids want to minimize a birthmark.
+Besides laser

-a birthmark.
-In addition to laser treatments, special cover-up makeup can hide the
+treatments, special cover-up makeup can help hide the stain.

-Still, kids with port-wine stains (or any birthmark, really) need to know that
+Kids with port-wine stains (or any birthmark, really) need to know that they're

 no different from other kids.
 It may help to tell your child that kids born with a